Ajaw: Background

 In the Maya hieroglyphics writing system, the representation of the word ajaw could be as either a logogram, or spelled-out syllabically.
 In either case, quite a few glyphic variants are known.
-Not surprisingly, a picture of the ruler sometimes substitutes for the more abstract day sign.
+A picture of the ruler sometimes substitutes for the more abstract day sign.

 Meaning

 Ajaw denoted any of the leading class of nobles in a particular polity.
 It was not limited to a single individual, with a meaning variously rendered as "leader", "ruler", "lord", "king", or "queen", depending on the individual.
 Since the ajaw performed religious activities, it also designated a member of the Maya priesthood.
 The variant kʼuhul ajaw ("divine lord") indicates a sovereign leader of a polity, although the extent of the territory and influence controlled by an ajaw varied considerably, and kʼuhul ajaw could also be applied to persons who, in theory, recognised the overlordship of another person, dynasty, or state.
-When the title was given to women rulers, such as K'awiil Ajaw (640-681 AD) of Coba, the term was sometimes prefixed with the sign Ix ("woman") to indicate their gender.
+When the title was given to women rulers, such as K'awiil Ajaw (640–681 AD) of Coba, the term was sometimes prefixed with the sign Ix ("woman") to indicate their gender.

 Earliest evidence

 The archaeological site of Kʼo, associated with the Classic Maya city of Holmul located in modern-day Guatemala, boasts what may be the royal tomb of the earliest-known Mayan ruler.
-This tomb has been dated to 350-300 BC.
+This tomb has been dated to 350–300 BC.
 It contains the earliest evidence of the institution of ajaw in the Maya Lowlands.